Dorothy Schroeder Memorial Fund Stipend Application Information 2020

 • provides AJLSC awards to those who excel or make significant contributions to Jewish libraries or Judaica librarianship.
 Generally, the Dorothy Schroeder Award is presented to recipient(s) every other year at our installation of officers meeting.

 • enables AJLSC to grant financial assistance to its members.
 Funds are granted as interest-free loans or other assistance to members, in order to continue their library education.
-Also, stipends are given toward the national Association of Jewish Libraries Annual Conference (Click here for Application Form).
+Also, stipends are given toward the national Association of Jewish Libraries Annual Conference (Click here to view Application for 2020 Conference).

 AJLSC accepts donations to the Dorothy Schroeder Memorial Fund to continue the support of Judaic Librarianship.
 If you wish to contribute, please contact Roberta Lloyd, Chair of the Dorothy Schroeder Memorial Fund.
 Your donation will be acknowledged with a special Tribute Card.

 Recipients of this award are honored with the presentation of a certificate, which reads:

 “for tireless and outstanding dedication to Judaica Librarianship

 and the education of Judaica Librarians”

 Yasher Koach to those receiving this honor to date:

 |2016 –||Jackie Ben-Efraim|

 |2009 –||Lisa Silverman|